daniele-pipino/HIKE-IOS-APP/README.md

 RESUME:

-Application that allows, thanks to the use of a button, to change the image dynamically, with the use of a random number from the asstes folder of the project
+Application that allows, thanks to the use of a button, to change the image dynamically, with the use of a random number from the assets folder of the project

 TOPICS: